tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 With this in mind, I'll introduce our first type of helpful MONSTER.
 In our analogy, the axioms for an object or the hypotheses for a theorem are fences.
 The MONSTER is the angry bull that impales us with its horns after we foolishly remove part of a fence.
 In our thought experiment, we can remove the fence and intenionally seek out the bull.
 Once we find it in our mind's eye and have been metaphorically impaled, we can mentally restore the fence with no harm done.

-By finding this angry bull, we hope to figure out why our fence was there in the first place, and gain a new understanding and appreciation for our system.
+By finding this angry bull, we hope to figure out why our fence was there in the first place, and gain a new understanding and appreciation for the intricacies of what we're thinking about.

 My opening example for this post was an instance of Chesterton's axiom.
-When I couldn't understand why PMI was a necessary axiom for the natural numbers, the thought experiment of removing it helped me understand the purpose it serves.
-Here are some more of my favourite examples...
+The fact that the number line is, well... a line was drilled so deep in my psyche that I didn't remember I need to write it down!
+In fact, in an alternative world, I could have eaten up a definition of the naturals which includes ony axioms 0, 1 and 2, without realizing it's incomplete.

+In the end, only the thought experiment of removing PMI gave me that 'aha' moment that I actually hadn't finished describing what I was trying to describe.
+The MONSTER helped me unlock a greater understanding of a very fundamental object, and it helped me realize something about how my brain works.

 #### Examples (maybe will make some if I'm not lazy)